 The Recipe: Sweet Potato Black-Eyed Pea Curry

 Why We Love It: Sweet potatoes and black-eyed peas meet curry in Sweet Potato Soul's nourishing recipe.
-Spice coconut milk and tomatoes with: Turmeric, curry powder, cumin, coriander, garam masala, garlic, ginger.
-Garnish with lime, cilantro, and black pepper.
+Spice coconut milk and tomatoes with turmeric, curry powder, cumin, coriander, garam masala, garlic, ginger, and garnish with lime, cilantro, and black pepper.
+If you can resist, we applaud you.

 Autumn Zuppa di Faggioli (Bean Soup)